ElektraInitiative/PermaplanT/doc/meetings/2023_03_30_polyculture.md

 ### Decisions

 1. Uliana will start research on plant relationships.
-   Frist the quality of the following datasources is be assessed.
+   First the quality of the following datasources has to be assessed.

    - [Plants for a Future](https://pfaf.org/)
    - [Natural Capital Plant Database](https://permacultureplantdata.com/)